How never to lose a prospect: the promise of lead nurturing

 So the whole logic here is, that no matter how a given sales process turns out, you will never lose the prospective clients.

-Today, you can easily make workflows between your different systems (for example between Salesforce and your marketing automation system, or your ERP - Microsoft Dynamics, or e-conomic) by integrating the data needed to setup intelligent and streamlined processes – this is what I do for a living, when I’m not playing around with my own sales and marketing optimization.
+Today, you can easily make workflows between your different systems (for example between Salesforce and your marketing automation system, or your ERP - for example, Microsoft Dynamics) by integrating the data needed to setup intelligent and streamlined processes – this is what I do for a living, when I’m not playing around with my own sales and marketing optimization.
 The good thing about all of this is that both your sales and marketing organizations will love you for it.
 This is what people are dreaming of, and the solutions are only few clicks away from your fingertip.

 About the author